fgauna12/fgauna12.github.io/_posts/2020-04-04-terraform-input-variables-using-azure-devops.md

   someVariable: '$(SomeConnectionString)'
 ```

-Assuming that `SomeConnectionString` is a pipeline variable stored as a secret,
+Assuming that `SomeConnectionString` is a pipeline variable stored as a secret, it will not get mapped to the pipeline variable.
+Therefore, there will be no environment variable to use.

 ## Terraform